|

 difficult economy, overcoming the hurdles presented by the

 Neufeld Memo has become a business imperative.
+The Memo's Controversial Stance on

-In brief, the Memo explicitly requires computer consulting
+Employer Control in Third Party Placements In brief, the Memo explicitly requires computer consulting

 companies to demonstrate that they will maintain control over